It is important that:

 You must contact the Pensions Ombudsman within three years of the event you are complaining about happening.
 If later, you can complain within three years of when you first ought to have known about it.
 There is a discretion for these time limits to be extended.

-Visit the Pensions Ombudsman’s website to find contact details and to submit a complaint form online.
+Visit the Pensions Ombudsman’s website - This link opens in a new browser window to find contact details and to submit a complaint form online.

 Back to top